airr-community/airr-standards/docs/miairr/manual_miairr_ncbi.rst

 Tell Us About It
 ~~~~~~~~~~~~~~~~

 Please let us know how it went!
-If you are willing, we’d love to have your
+If you are willing, we'd love to have your
 comments in a `short survey
 <https://www.surveymonkey.com/r/your-metadata-experience>`_, it should just
 take 5 minutes or so.
 We also welcome entry of issues and requests in `our